 From Kangerlussuaq most hikers choose to hire a $50 taxi to the official trailhead 10 miles away.
 I stubbornly decided to walk the road, starting late in the afternoon.

 There’s not much along this road.
 A tiny local shipping port, some huge diesel storage tanks, and a scientific research station called Kellyville (population 7).
-They study the Earth’s atmosphere & Northern Lights.
+They study the Earth’s atmosphere & the northern lights.

 Past Kellyville, a rock cairn painted with a red semi-circle marks the official start of the Arctic Circle Trail.
 The end of civilization.

-Greenland’s rugged wilderness stretched out before me. ★
+Greenland’s rugged wilderness stretched out before me.
+From here on out, I’m completely on my own. ★